 Lastly, you don’t want to be slaving away in the wee hours of the night without some music!
 Most people benefit from writing with some tunes.
 It can help you concentrate and provide inspiration.

 Or, perhaps it’s the calming lilt of instrumental jazz that keeps you on task.
 Whatever your taste, put together a foolproof writing playlist and have it ready.

-Choose Your NaNoWriMo 2019 Project
+Nanowrimo: Your Project

 Nanowrimo was created for novel writing, but that is not set in stone.
-If you are a brilliant poet who wants to flex their prose muscles for the month, write a poetry collection!
+If you are a brilliant poet, who wants to flex their rhyming muscles for the month, write a poetry collection!

 Will You be a Plantser?

 - First, is the planner.
 This is someone who outlines meticulously.
 They write down detailed character descriptions, and they have their entire plot laid out.
 They brainstorm like crazy in the month leading up to Nanowrimo, and they go in feeling completely prepared.

-Next, there is the panster.
+- Next, there is the panster.
 This is someone who flies entirely by the seat of their pants.
 They have an idea, and nothing else.
 November first hits and they start writing without a plan.
 They follow their wild imagination wherever it decides to take them on any given day.

-Finally, we have the planster.
+- Finally, we have the planster.
 This person falls in the middle of a planner and a panster.
 A planster might do a little bit of rough planning.
-They know their characters and have a general idea of where the story is going, but they still let their characters run wild come November first.
+They know their characters and have a general idea of where the story is going, but they still let their characters run rampant come November first.

-While your imagination and determination are the most important things to carry with you, there is no shame in using some tools to make the process easier!
+While your imagination and determination are the most important things to carry with you, there is no shame in using some writing tools to make the process easier!
 There are lots of different apps and software out there that are designed to help writers.

 A great place to start is Squibler.
-Squibler will be a great addition to your Nanowrimo 2019 efforts as its purpose lines up with Nanowrimo’s vision.
+Squibler will be a great addition to your Nanowrimo 2020 efforts as its purpose lines up with Nanowrimo’s vision.
 Squibler wants to help you finish your book in 30 days.

 The process is simple and effective.
 It allows you to store your notes and ideas in a safe and organized place.
 You are able to filter your files by tags for easy locating when you need them.